citycoins/governance/ccips/ccip-005/ccip-005-citycoins-sip-010-token.md

 CityCoins are fungible tokens on the Stacks blockchain that adhere to the SIP-010 fungible token standard[^2].
 This includes specific functions defined in the SIP for transfer, name, symbol, decimals, balances, total supply, and token URI.

+The token URI can only be updated from the auth contract.

 CityCoins can be sent and received on the Stacks blockchain, interact with smart contracts, and be used by any interface that accepts a SIP-010 fungible token.

 CityCoins also follow the CityCoin Token Trait, defined in [CCIP-001](../ccip-001/ccip-001-citycoins-traits.md).

+Within the token contract are variables to track:

+- the number of Stacks blocks before a halving occurs
+- the Stacks block thresholds set for each halving
+- the activation status of the token contract
+- the core contract states

 ### Token Activation